 Heat also stimulates blood flow, so cells are cleaned out and fed more thoroughly.
 Steam makes it easier to breathe deeply, since the bronchial tubes and lungs have to stay moist to operate well.
-And the combination of heat and steam relaxes the muscles, which lets blood flow in and out of tissues more easily and evenly, and enables breathing more deeply.
+And the combination of heat and steam relaxes the muscles, which lets nutrients flow in and out of tissues more easily and evenly.

 Here are the specific effects and benefits of facial steaming:

-Stimulated blood flow - Evens coloring, creates healthy cells and softer skin.
+Stimulated blood flow—evens out coloring, creates healthy cells and softer skin;

 Fill the face steamer's reservoir with distilled water.
 Add essential oils to the proper container.

 Pull hair back and fasten out of the way, and/or put on a shower cap.
-Wash your face to get rid of any makeup or old oils.
-Put one towel over your shoulders to capture dripping sweat.
+They should wash their face to get rid of any makeup or old oils.
+Put one towel over their shoulders to capture any sweat.

-Turn the steamer on and bend over facial bowl, covering your head and the bowl with another towel.
-Bathe your face for 10-15 minutes (no longer), eyes closed, 8-12" away from the facial bowl.
-You want to steam, not burn your face.
-When finished, pat dry with a towel.
+Turn the steamer on and have them bend over the facial bowl, covering their head and the bowl with another towel.
+They will bathe their face for 10-15 minutes (no longer), eyes closed, 8-12" away from the facial bowl.
+They'll want to steam, not burn their face.
+When finished, pat the face dry with a towel.

 This is a good time to apply a facial masque.
-Whether you do or not, the next step is to splash your face with icy water to close pores.
+Whether they (or you) do or not, the next step is for them to splash their face with icy water to close the pores.
 Pat dry.
 Apply toner with pads, then moisturizer.

-Cautions: You only need to steam your face once a week.
+Caution: They should only steam their face once a week.
 Studies have shown no benefit to steaming more often than that.
 Same with the length of steaming time - no longer than 15 minutes is necessary.

-To supplement the steaming process, make sure you eat healthy foods and drink plenty of water.
-It doesn't make sense to steam your face once a week, then eat crap that just fills it up with cruddy oils and creates infections all over again.
-Instead, eat lots of fresh, raw vegetables and rough grains, like wheat or oat bread with seeds in it.
+Also realize that it doesn't make sense for them to steam their face once a week, then eat crap that just fills it up with cruddy oils and creates infections all over again.
+Instead, they should eat lots of fresh, raw vegetables and rough grains, like wheat or oat bread with seeds in it.
 And drink plenty of fresh, clean water (though not when they're eating).

-You can increase and prolong the adventure by adding essential oils to the steam.
-It will not only increase effectiveness, but also infuse the air and your hair with scents that last.
-The essential oil/s you use will depend on the type of skin you have, and what's going on with it:
+Essential oils make great secondary gifts.
+Oils will not only increase effectiveness, but also infuse the air and the hair with scents that last.
+The essential oil/s you buy will depend on the type of skin that's being treated, and what's going on with it.

 Many people who give themselves facials have acne or blackheads.
 For these conditions, antiseptic oils are great to use in a steamer.
 Such oils are: Eucalyptus, clove, thyme, wintergreen, chamomile, or tea tree.

-If you have dry skin use: Chamomile, vitamin E, comfrey, lavender, almond, or marshmallow root oil.
+If you're treating dry skin use: Chamomile, vitamin E, comfrey, lavender, almond, or marshmallow root oil.

-If you have oily skin use: Rosemary, lavender, basil, orange, licorice, rose, or lemongrass oil.
+If you're treating oily skin use: Rosemary, lavender, basil, orange, licorice, rose, or lemongrass oil.